Fitus/Zaloha_Snapshot.sh/DOCUMENTATION.md

 ### OVERVIEW

 <pre>
-Zaloha_Snapshot is an add-on shellscript to Zaloha to create hardlink-based snapshots of the backup directory (condition: hardlinks must be supported by the underlying filesystem type).
+Zaloha_Snapshot is an add-on BASH script to Zaloha to create hardlink-based snapshots of the backup directory (condition: hardlinks must be supported by the underlying filesystem type).